YacinoBen/CaptureMoment/docs/CORE_DESIGN.md

 ---

-## 6. Serialization and Persistence: Interfaces and Strategies
+## 6. Serialization and Persistence: Interfaces and Strategies (Independent Layer)

 The core library includes a flexible system for saving and loading the state of image operations using XMP metadata.
-This system is designed with interfaces and strategies to allow for different storage locations and XMP handling libraries.
+This system is designed as an **independent layer**, separate from the core image processing engine (`PhotoEngine`), to maximize modularity and flexibility.

 ### Components